 Kazakhstan, apparently among the most stable of the Central Asian states, has appeared eager for an Iran nuclear deal that would lift sanctions on Iran.
-In early 2013, Kazakhstan hosted a round of the P5+1-Iran negotiations.
-In September 2014, Kazakhstan's President Nursultan Nazarbayev held talks with President Rouhani.
-In his welcoming speech, Nazarbayev appeared to link progress in Iran-Kazakhstan relations to a comprehensive agreement with the international community on Iran's nuclear program, saying: "Kazakhstan views Iran as an important partner in the world and a good neighbor in the Caspian region.
-We are confident that you will achieve successful solution on the biggest challenge in Iran-the nuclear program.
-It will influence the development of the Iranian economy and our relations."
-The bilateral meeting reportedly included a broad agenda, including oil and gas, agriculture, and infrastructure issues.
+In early 2013, Kazakhstan hosted a round of the P5+1-Iran nuclear negotiations.
+In September 2014, Kazakhstan's President Nursultan Nazarbayev held talks with President Rouhani, expressing the hope that a comprehensive nuclear agreement between Iran and the P5+1 would be achieved and enable Iran to better integrate economically into the Central Asian region

-The JCPOA potentially opens Iran to additional opportunities to cooperate with Kazakhstan on energy projects.
+With the JCPOA now adopted, Iran will be open to additional opportunities to cooperate with Kazakhstan on energy projects.
 Kazakhstan is an important power in Central Asia by virtue of its geographic location, large territory, ample natural resources, and economic growth.
 Kazakhstan possesses 30 billion barrels of proven oil reserves (about 2% of world reserves) and 45.7 trillion cubic feet of proven gas reserves (less than 1% of world reserves).
 There are five major onshore oil fields-Tengiz, Karachaganak, Aktobe, Mangistau, and Uzen-which account for about half of the proven reserves.
 Two major offshore oil fields in Kazakhstan's sector of the Caspian Sea-Kashagan and Kurmangazy-are estimated to contain at least 14 billion barrels of recoverable reserves.
 Iran and Kazakhstan do not have any joint energy ventures in the Caspian or elsewhere, but in the aftermath of the JCPOA, the two countries reportedly agreed in principle to resume Caspian oil swap arrangements that were discontinued in 2011.